Blog

 Many types of thermostats are available today, including programmable models that automatically change the temperature based on the schedule you set.
 You can also decide to install multiple thermostats for zoning purposes.

-Furnace and Blower Motor
+Furnace And Blower Motor

 The furnace and blower motor are two major parts of a home HVAC system.
-The furnace is fairly large and usually demands its own space in the basement, attic or closet.
+The furnace is fairly large and usually demands its own space in the basement, attic, or closet.

-A fuel source (usually natural gas, oil or electricity) heats incoming air.
+A fuel source (usually natural gas, oil, or electricity) heats incoming air.
 Then, the blower motor distributes the heated air through ductwork and out through supply registers.
 It pulls cool air back in from return registers and the process begins again.
 The blower motor often doubles as the air distribution source for the air conditioner as well.

 Heat Exchanger